 Whether you’re travelling to Hawaii for the very first time or it has become a beloved destination for you and your loved ones, there are few destinations that can match the natural beauty of these Pacific islands. 🌺 Exploring the lush hiking trails in the morning, snorkeling and relaxing on beautiful beaches in the afternoon, and kicking back with a mai tai at sunset are just a few of the must-do’s during your stay.
-From bustling Oahu, beachy Maui, the adventurous Big Island, to the laid-back pace of “The Garden Isle” Kauai, we’ve compiled our best local tips and gems on each of the main islands for when you visit Hawaii next.
+From bustling Oahu, beachy Maui, the adventurous Big Island, to the laid-back pace of “The Garden Isle” Kauai, in this travel guide for the Hawaiian Islands, we’ve compiled our best local tips and gems on each of the main islands for when you visit Hawaii next.

 KNOW BEFORE YOU GO

 What is the best time of year to go to Hawaii?